 Last week, Home Office minister Norman Baker resigned from his role after arguing that the government should base its drug policy on evidence drawn from a government-commissioned report.
 You know, rather than on the whims and hunches of politicians.
-The study, written by civil servants in the Home Office, showed that criminalising drug possession had no impact on levels of drug use, but the Prime Minister's office said a policy of decriminalisation was "reckless", and Baker – sick of the lack of support for "rational, evidence-based" drug policy – made for the door.
+The study, written by civil servants in the Home Office, showed that criminalizing drug possession had no impact on levels of drug use, but the Prime Minister's office said a policy of decriminalization was "reckless," and Baker—sick of the lack of support for "rational, evidence-based" drug policy—made for the door.

 But first, here are the basics: